Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Introduction

 Note that these combinations of the tidal deformabilities present some differences compared to those used in~\cite{Bernard:2023eul}. \item[-] In the case of quasi-circular orbits, we introduce $\bm{\ell}$ the vector normal to the orbital plane and $\boldsymbol{\lambda}$ the vector tangent to the orbit such that $\boldsymbol{\lambda}\cdot \boldsymbol{v} \ge 0 $.
 The vectors are oriented such that $(\mathbf{n}, \boldsymbol{\lambda}, \bm{\ell})$ be an orthonormal tetrad.
-To reduce our expressions to the case of quasi-circular orbits, we define a normalized version of~\eqref{eq:tidal_deformabilities_CoM}, namely :
+When focusing on quasi-circular orbits, we conveniently define a normalized version of Eqs.~\eqref{eq:tidal_deformabilities_CoM} in order to shorten our expressions, namely :

-\item[-] We denote $r$ the distance between the CoM of the source and the observer in a harmonic coordinate system, and $n_i$ the normal vector pointing from the CoM of the source towards the observer.
-We denote $(R, N_i)$ the same quantities in a radiative coordinate system. \item[-] To present our results, following~\cite{Bernard:2018hta}, we introduce a number of ST and post-Newtonian parameters.
-The ST parameters are defined based on the value $\phi_0$ of the scalar field $\phi$ at spatial infinity, on the Brans-Dicke-like scalar function $\omega(\phi)$ and on the mass-functions $m_a(\phi)$.
+\item[-] We denote $(R, N_i)$ the orbital separation and unit vector in a radiative coordinate system. \item[-] To present our results, following~\cite{Bernard:2018hta}, we introduce a number of ST and post-Newtonian parameters.
+The ST parameters are defined based on the value $\phi_0$ of the scalar field $\phi$ at spatial infinity, on the Brans-Dicke-like scalar function $\omega(\phi)$ and on the mass-functions $m_A(\phi)$.
 We pose $\varphi\equiv\phi/\phi_{0}$.
 The post-Newtonian parameters naturally extend and generalize the usual PPN parameters to the case of a general ST theory~\cite{Will:1972zz,Will:2018bme}.
-All these parameters are given and summarized in the following Table~\ref{tab:ST_parameters}. \item[-] Finally, expressions abbreviated with "(...)" indicate that terms are too lengthy to be displayed in full; dependencies on the quadrupolar scalar, tensorial or scalar-tensorial tidal deformabilities are shown explicitely where they appear; the complete expressions are provided in the Supplemental Materials~\cite{SuppMaterial}. \begin{small}
+All these parameters are given and summarized in the following Table~\ref{tab:ST_parameters}. \item[-] Finally, expressions abbreviated with ($\cdots$) indicate that terms are too lengthy to be displayed in full; dependencies on the quadrupolar scalar, tensorial or scalar-tensorial tidal deformabilities are shown explicitely where they appear; the complete expressions are provided in the Supplemental Material~\cite{SuppMaterial}. \begin{small}

 \end{small}

 \end{itemize}